adhere-tech/adhere-tech.github.io/README.md

 and the screenshot on the right shows the page after the fix.
 The red square on the left highlights a Pop-up Ad that blocks interactions with other elements.
 Based on the Better Ads Standards, this Pop-up Ad is violating the standards.
-A normal ad was used to fix the violation.
+A non-violating ad was used to fix the violation.
-The green square on the right shows that the Pop-up was replaced by a normal ad.
+The green square on the right shows that the Pop-up was replaced by a non-violating ad.

 ![Unable to display figure2.
 Check browser settings.](figs/merged.png)